mmorub/gimbal2022/README.md

  Once you completed the steps above, you are ready to **record data for use in matlab**:

-  * Upload an empty arduino sketch.
+  * Upload an **empty arduino sketch**.
-  * Clear the serial monitor.
+  * **Clear the serial monitor**.
-  * Upload our arduino sketch, wait for the Arduino IDE to display "Upload completed" and the serial monitor to start printing, then turn the camera by a defined angle.
+  * **Upload our arduino sketch**, wait for the Arduino IDE to display "Upload completed" and the serial monitor to start printing, then **turn the camera by a defined angle** of your choice.
 For example, turn it 90 degrees clockwise and 90 degrees back.
-  * Select the output in the serial monitor (try double clicking and using CTRL-A to select all) and paste it into your favourite text editor.
+  * **Select the output in the serial monitor** (try double clicking and using CTRL-A to select all) and paste it into your favourite text editor.
-  * Save to a text file.
+  * **Save to a text file**.
 It is convenient to save it to `gimbal2022/lab/step001-test-gyroscope/arduino/record_gyroscope_data_for_matlab/data_for_matlab.txt`, because this filename is accessed by the matlab script used below.
 It is safe to overwrite this file if it already exists.
 (The original copy can be recovered from the github repository.)

 ## Analyse recorded data in matlab
 **All required code is in lab/step001-test-gyroscope/matlab**.

 Start matlab and open the script `check_gyroscope_data.mlx`.
 The script loads the data from the text file you just created.
-You may have to adjust the path to the file in the script so it finds your data file.
+You may have to **adjust the path to the file in the script so it finds your data file**.
 Remember matlab attempts to resolve the path from the current directory.

-If you have not created a data text file in the previous step, the script may use one provided on the github repository.
-Make sure you work with your own data!
-The gimbal is probably not going to work if you use the data from the repository, because it belongs to a different sensor, motor, and camera.
+If you have not created a data text file in the previous step, the script may use one provided on the github repository. **Make sure you work with your own data!** The gimbal is probably not going to work if you use the data from the repository, because it belongs to a different sensor, motor, and camera.

-All steps taken by the matlab script are explained in the script itself.
+All steps taken by the matlab script are explained in the matlab live script itself.
 Make sure you understand the following points:

 * The gyroscope measures **angular velocity**.
 Because we want to control the angle of the camera, we need to **integrate the angular velocity** to determine the angle.
 * Because we measure the angular velocity at **discrete points in time**, the integration is approximated by a summation.
 The arduino is programmed to take a measurement every 5 milliseconds.
 This is the sampling time, which is called `delta_t` in the code.
-* Both the arduino code from the last step and the matlab code from this step carry out the summation (the approximate integration).
-The arduino carries out the summation in the following lines, where `phi` and `omega` refer to the angle and the angular velocity, respectively.
+* Both the arduino code from the last step and the matlab code from this step carry out the summation (the approximate integration). **The arduino carries out the summation in the following lines**, where `phi` and `omega` refer to the angle and the angular velocity, respectively.
-(We will treat `gyro_y_raw_offset` below.)
+(The purpose of `gyro_y_raw_offset` still needs to be explained.
+This is done below.)
 ```
   // measure phi and integrate omega with the arduino